akhilrao/akhilrao.github.io/_posts/2015-10-20-hotelling-digital-piracy-arrest.md

 Some possible refinements:

 1. Allow the value of the legal/illegal good to vary, maybe making them functions of some level of investment from the firm.
-Related, allowing the firm to influence \\(t^T \\) through investment in DRM technologies.
+Related, allowing the firm to influence $$t^T $$ through investment in DRM technologies.
 Individually, probably not too hard.

 2. Make the risk likelihood a function of the quantity of illegal consumption.
 Probably not hard.